nreochWW/generator-lerna-typescript-react/README.md

 # Instructions for generating packages

-Generate your individual packages with yoeman using the generator-lerna-typescript-react:package sub generator\
+Generate your individual packages with Yeoman using the generator-lerna-typescript-react:package sub generator\
 You will need to provide a name and description for you package

 ```sh